Effects of Near-Field Hydrodynamic Interactions on Bacterial Dynamics Near a Solid Surface: Results

-We first examine the effect of near-field HIs on the bacterial mobility near a no-slip solid surface, excluding Brownian motion.
-During this process, only hydrodynamic and DLVO interactions are considered.
-Surface entrapment is typically divided into three sequential stages: approach, reorientation, and surface swimming~\cite{Bianchi2017,Bianchi2019,Liu2025D}.
-The translational velocity of bacteria in the bulk fluid is about $U_{\infty}=14.5$~\si{\mu m/s} for the parameters provided in Table~\ref{tab:table01}, consistent with the results of the experimental measurement~\cite{Molaei2014}.
-In Fig.~\ref{fig:fig3}, we plot the normalized vertical translational $U_{\perp}/U_{\infty}$ and rotational velocities $W_{\perp}/W_{\infty}$ as a function of the reduced height $h/R_{b}$.
-It is evident that the resistance function $Y_{\perp}^{A}$ increases as the separation distance $h$ decreases and the vertical velocity in the approach stage decreases accordingly.
-The function $Y_{\perp}^{A}$ in Eq.~\ref{eq:refnameB02} diverges to infinity as the height $h$ approaches zero, resulting in the translational velocity of the bacteria approaching zero.
-Consequently, the bacterial vertical motion is significantly restricted, and they are effectively confined to the surface.
-However, the DLVO force prevents the bacteria from approaching the surface infinitely.
-Instead, the separation distance between the cell body and the surface is on the order of nanometers~\cite{Vigeant1997,Liu2025D}, which causes bacteria to move in circular trajectories on the surface.
+We first qualitatively and mechanistically examine the effect of near-field HIs on bacterial motility near a no-slip solid surface, excluding Brownian motion.
+When considering only near-field HIs, the translational and rotational velocities of the cell body as it gradually approaches the surface perpendicularly are:

-Similarly, resistance functions $Y_{\parallel}^{A}$, $Y_{\parallel}^{C}$, and $Y_{\perp}^{C}$ increase as the reduced height $h/R_{b}$ decreases (Figs.~\ref{fig:fig2}(a) and (c)), reducing the rotational velocity of the bacteria.
-In the absence of a surface, the bacterial rotational velocity is about $W_{\infty}=18.3$~\si{rad/s}, based on the parameters in Table~\ref{tab:table01}.
-As bacteria approach the surface, the rotation of the cell body is suppressed, while flagellar rotation is accelerated.
-The vertical rotational velocity experiences a slight increase before decreasing, as depicted in Fig.~\ref{fig:fig3}(b).
-However, the closer the bacteria are to the surface, the greater the suppression of their translational velocity.
-The net bacterial velocity is the result of the competition between translational and rotational velocities.
-Due to the more significant suppression of translational velocity relative to rotational velocity, vertical translational velocity monotonically decreases with decreasing height $h$, as shown in Fig.~\ref{fig:fig3}(a).
+As shown in Fig.~\ref{fig:fig3}, we plot the normalized vertical translational velocity of the cell body, $U_{z}/U_{\infty}$, and rotational velocities, $W_{z}/W_{\infty}$, as a function of the reduced height $h/R_{b}$.
+The translational velocity of bacteria in the bulk fluid is approximately $U_{\infty}=14.5$~\si{\mu m/s} for the parameters given in Table~\ref{tab:table01}, which is consistent with the experimental measurements~\cite{Molaei2014}.
+In Figs.~\ref{fig:fig2}(a) and (c), the resistance function $Y_{\perp}^{A}$ increases significantly faster than $Y_{\perp}^{C}$ as the separation distance $h$ decreases.
+Consequently, the first equation of Eq.~\ref{eq:refname14} implies that the vertical translational velocity $U_{z}$ monotonically decreases as the separation distance $h$ decreases, as depicted in Fig.~\ref{fig:fig3}(a).
+The function $Y_{\perp}^{A}$ diverges to infinity as $h$ approaches zero, resulting in the vertical translational velocity of the cell body approaching zero.
+However, the DLVO force prevents the bacteria from contacting the surface.
+There is a stable separation distance between the cell body and the surface, which typically ranges from a few nanometers to over a hundred nanometers~\cite{Petroff2018,Liu2025D}.